evolution-gaming/scala-bootcamp/structure/docs/6-lecture-notes.md

 ### Package by screens (views)

-1. Applicable for apps with UI only
+1. Applicable for apps with user interface only

-## 4. Other

-- These are not only about package structure but rather about architecture:
-    - Domain driven design
-    - Hexagonal architecture (ports & adapters)
-    - Clean/Onion architecture